ronrothjr/The-Threads-of-Becoming/protocols.md

 * The conversation shifts from "Should we?" to "When and how?"
 * Both action and waiting are held as legitimate options

-**This engagement is NOT working when:**
+**This intervention is NOT working when:**

-* The engagement itself becomes a stalling tactic
+* The intervention itself becomes a stalling tactic
 * Urgency increases: "We don't have time for this\!"
 * The person can't feel the pull in either direction (may need EMBODIMENT)
 * Timing question masks a consent issue: someone's being pushed